vevagm/Developing-Data-Product-Project/README.md

 # Developing-Data-Product-Project

-This peer assessed assignment has two parts.
-First, you will create a Shiny application and deploy it on Rstudio's servers.
-Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.
+This assignment has two parts.
+First, I created a Shiny application and deployed it on Rstudio's servers.
+Second, I use Rstudio Presenter to prepare a reproducible pitch presentation about your application.

-The application must include the following:
+The application includes the following:

-Some form of input (widget: textbox, radio button, checkbox, ...)
+Fform of input (widget: textbox, radio button, checkbox, ...)
-Some operation on the ui input in sever.R
+Operation on the ui input in sever.R
-Some reactive output displayed as a result of server calculations You must also include enough documentation so that a novice user could use your application.
+Some reactive output displayed as a result of server calculations Enough documentation so that a novice user could use your application.
 The documentation should be at the Shiny website itself.
 Do not post to an external link.

+The shinny app can be seen at https://vevagm.shinyapps.io/dataProducts.
+It is a fake prediction model for instagram likes.

 Your presentation must satisfy the following